alixaxel/Arrest-MySQL/README.md

 #ArrestDB

+This repo is forked from https://github.com/alixaxel/ArrestDB and I made some changes to support JSON data type for MySQL database.

+The main purpose of this repo is work with [Web Scraper Plus] and provide [MySQL Support]

 ArrestDB is a "plug-n-play" RESTful API for SQLite, MySQL and PostgreSQL databases.

 ArrestDB provides a REST API that maps directly to your database stucture with no configuation.